nf-core/tools/README.md

     | \| |       \__, \__/ |  \ |___     \`-._,-`-,
                                           `._,._,'

-    nf-core/tools version 1.13
+    nf-core/tools version 2.0

 ?
 Tool name: star/align
 INFO     Removing star/align
-INFO     Successfully removed star/align module
 ```

-You can pass the module name as an optional argument to `nf-core modules install` instead of using the cli prompt, eg: `nf-core modules remove fastqc`.
+You can pass the module name as an optional argument to `nf-core modules remove` instead of using the cli prompt, eg: `nf-core modules remove fastqc`.
 To specify the pipeline directory, use `--dir <pipeline_dir>`.

 ### Create a new module